melroselabs/php-smpp/README.md

 It typically means your SMPP provider rejected your login credentials, ie. your username or password.

 **Can I test the client library without a SMPP server?**
-Many service providers can give you a demo account, but you can also use the [logica opensmpp simulator](http://opensmpp.logica.com/CommonPart/Introduction/Introduction.htm#simulator) (java) or [smsforum client test tool](http://www.smsforum.net/sctt_v1.0.Linux.tar.gz) (linux binary).
-In addition to a number of real-life SMPP servers this library is tested against these simulators.
+Many service providers can give you a demo account, but you can also use SMSC simulators from https://smpp.org and https://melroselabs.com/smscsim.

 **I have an issue that not mentioned here, what do I do?**
 Please obtain full debug information, and open an issue here on github.
 Make sure not to include the Send PDU hex-codes of the BindTransmitter call, since it will contain your username and password.
 Other hex-output is fine, and greatly appeciated.
 Any PHP Warnings or Notices could also be important.
 Please include information about what SMPP server you are connecting to, and any specifics.